 Successful product owners need business analysis skills.
 Why?
 Often when implementing Agile initiatives, teams fail to leverage business analysis practices, processes, tools, and techniques.
 Keeping an open mind about the value business analysis professionals bring to your work will help you improve your workflow.

 The 15th State of Agile Report states, “In response to the pandemic, organizations are accelerating the adoption of new processes, practices, and technologies to support changes to product and service delivery.”
-As organizations transition into a post-pandemic era, use of business analysis professionals with an Agile mindset are proving to be very beneficial.
+As organizations transition into a post-pandemic era, the use of business analysis professionals with an Agile mindset is proving to be very beneficial.
 In fact, 76% of business analysis professionals practice Agile approaches and 35% of business analysts working in Agile environments are doing product ownership work.

 Product Ownership Analysis or POA is a researched and studied discipline with a set of practices, processes, and procedures to create successful outcomes.
 Here are five quick tips to add to your toolkit.